aquasecurity/tracee/docs/docs/traceectl/commands/stream.md

 ## Summary

-The `stream` command in TraceeCtl is a useful tool for monitoring Tracee events in real time, with options for JSON or table output.
-Use this command to keep track of activities and ensure comprehensive observability for your system.
+The `stream` command provides a real-time feed of Tracee events, allowing you to monitor system activity as it happens.